 You can also get your child involved in choosing healthy family food – for example, by letting him help with the shopping list and taking him along when you go food shopping.

-Right from the early years, your child will enjoy helping to choose family meals.
-As your child gets older, he’ll also like having some input into what foods go in his lunch or snack box.
-Eventually, your child will be able to make his own lunch and snacks for school, using the different healthy options you’ve chosen together for the family fridge and pantry.
+As your child gets older, she’ll like having some input into what foods go in her lunch or snack box.
+Eventually, your child will be able to make her own lunch and snacks for school, using the different healthy options you’ve chosen together from the family fridge and pantry.

-Letting your child have a say on family food gives her great practice in making good choices, which will come in handy when she’s away from home.
+Letting your child have a say in family food gives him great practice in making good choices, which will come in handy when he’s older and eating out or away from home.

 These are all great opportunities for your child to practise choosing good food, but they’re also times when your child might be tempted by any ‘sometimes’ foods on offer.
-Giving your child some guidance and information about nutrition can help him make good choices in these situations.
+There are a couple of things you can do to help your child make healthy food choices in these situations.